Shagshag/prestashop-documentation/ConfigurationTestCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\ConfigurationTest.php line 29
+* This property is defined in [classes/ConfigurationTest.php line 29](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ConfigurationTest.php#29)

 Methods